kernelci/lava-docker/README.md

 ## Architecture
 The setup is composed of a host which runs the following docker images and DUT to be tested.<br/>
 * lava-master: run lava-server along with the web interface
-* lava-slave: run lava-dispatcher, the compoment which send job to DUT
+* lava-slave: run lava-dispatcher, the compoment which sends jobs to DUTs
-* squid: a proxy for caching downloaded contents (kernel/dtb/rootfs)
+* squid: an HTTP proxy for caching downloaded contents (kernel/dtb/rootfs)

 The host and DUTs must share a common LAN.<br/>
 The host IP on this LAN must be set as dispatcher_ip in boards.yaml.<br/>